-It was the famous “Judgment of Paris” tasting in 1976 and the success of the 1973 Chateau Montelena Chardonnay that initially spurred the tremendous growth of Chardonnay plantings much of which was comprised of the Wente clone or variations thereof.
-One could even argue that the most site specific grape in California from the 1970’s through the late 1980’s was Chardonnay simply because of the consistency of the plant material (as in the Wente clone).
+It was the famous “Judgment of Paris” tasting in 1976 and the success of the 1973 Chateau Montelena Chardonnay that initially spurred the tremendous growth of Chardonnay plantings, much of which was comprised of the Wente clone or variations thereof.
+One could even argue that the most site specific grape in California from the 1970’s through the late 1980’s was Chardonnay because of the consistency of the plant material (as in the Wente clone).
 Today the Chardonnay world is very different indeed.
-As of 2010 there are over 95,000 acres planted in California, an increase of over 400 percent from those long ago days of the early ‘60’s.
-Combine that with the factoid just recently released that the white wine market in the U.S. is now the largest wine market on the planet and Chardonnay becomes even more important to our wine gestalt.
-In the end we may complain about Chardonnay all day--but we simply cannot ignore it.
+As of 2010, there are over 95,000 acres planted in California, an increase of over 400 percent from those long ago days of the early 1960’s.
+Combine that with the factoid just recently released that the white wine market in the U.S. is now the largest wine market on the planet, and Chardonnay becomes even more important to our wine gestalt.
+In the end, we may complain about Chardonnay all day–but we simply cannot ignore it.

-As for the symposium, it was a wonderful blend of Wente family history (truly one of the great families of California wine) and a lot of technical data including spider graphs (which always make me squint) about the morphology and evolution of the Wente clone through the years.
+As for the symposium, it was a wonderful blend of Wente family history (truly one of the great families of California wine) with a lot of technical data including spider graphs (which always make me squint) about the morphology and evolution of the Wente clone through the years.
 The big surprise of the event was Chuck Hayward’s “CSI” work on uncovering how the Wente clone got to Western Australia from California in 1955.
 The answer is via Dr. Harold Olmo of U.C.
-Davis clonal research fame who OK’d the initial shipment and who also went on to help establish several of the best cool climate growing regions in that state.
+Davis clonal research fame, who OK’d the initial shipment of vine cuttings and who also went on to help establish several of the best cool climate growing regions in that state.

 The entire symposium can be viewed in three parts via U-Stream:

-The second big birthday bash happened Tuesday night at the Old Mint building in San Francisco.
+The second big birthday bash happened this past Tuesday night at the Old Mint building in San Francisco.
 A group of more than a hundred gathered to celebrate the 100th anniversary of d’Arenberg, one of Australia’s most unique and iconic wineries.
-If you’re not familiar with d’Arenberg, the winery was founded in 1912 by Joseph Osborn, a teetotaler and then director of Thomas Hardy and Sons.
+If not familiar, the winery was founded in 1912 by Joseph Osborn, a teetotaler and then director of Thomas Hardy and Sons winery.
 Osborn purchased the 60 acre Milton Vineyards in the hills just north of the townships of Gloucester and Bellevue, now known as McLaren Vale.
 Fruit was sold to local wineries until the construction of a cellar in 1928.
-In 1943 Frank’s son Francis d’Arenberg Osborn, known as “d’Arry”, returned from school at age 16 to help his father run the business. d’Arry eventually assumed management in 1957 and in 1959 launched his own label called d’Arenberg, named after his mother Frances Helena d’Arenberg.
-The d’Arenberg wines quickly started winning medals in all the major Aussie competitions and within 20 years the winery gained both national and international recognition.
+In 1943 Frank’s son, Francis d’Arenberg Osborn (known as “d’Arry”), returned from school at age 16 to help his father run the business. d’Arry eventually assumed management in 1957, and in 1959 launched his own label called d’Arenberg, named after his mother Frances Helena d’Arenberg.
+The d’Arenberg wines quickly started winning medals in major competitions and within 20 years the winery gained both national and international recognition.
 The rest, as they say, is history.

-Chester makes 16 different wines in any one vintage—from a Pinot Meunier-based sparkler all the way to a tawny port-styled fortified sticky.
-My favorites over the years have been the Riesling called the “Dry Dam,” the old vines Grenache called the “Custodian” and the reserve level Cabernet called “Dead Arm.”
+Chester makes as many as 16 different wines in any one vintage, from a Pinot Meunier-based sparkler all the way to a tawny port-styled fortified sticky.
+My favorites over the years have been the Riesling called the “Dry Dam,” the old vines Grenache called the “Custodian,” and the reserve Cabernet called “Dead Arm.”
 It goes without saying that all the d’Arenberg wines have quirky names with a story behind each.
-Beyond that Chester is all about sustainable practices in the vineyard and minimal--and I do mean minimal--intervention in the winery.
-In terms of the latter only traditional basket presses are used and the wines are rarely, if ever, racked during barrel time.
+Beyond that, Chester is all about sustainable practices in the vineyard, and minimal–and I do mean minimal–intervention in the winery.
+In terms of the latter, only traditional basket presses are used and the wines are rarely, if ever, racked during barrel aging.
 That’s because Chester believes a certain amount of reduction is needed to offset the natural oxidation that a barrel environment provides.

 The event started off with a tasting of over 40 wines including older vintages as well as newly released Shiraz and Grenache vineyard designates from the 2010 vintage.
-My favorites included:
+Here are notes on my favorites:

 2004 “Dry Dam” Riesling: quintessential Aussie light saber Riesling with intense lime and mineral flavors and atom-smashing acidity.